Dr Russell Lock

 - Requirements Engineering

 - Risk Management

 My approach to research is interdiscplinary, socio-technical and above all pragmatic.
-If I need to interview a 100 people to understand the problem, or apply knowledge from completely different disciplines to solve it I will.
-I work in a broad set of areas, and sectors.
-For me the challenge is applying, modifying and developing the right technology and processes to solve real world problems.
+If I need to interview a 100 people to understand a problem, or apply knowledge from completely different disciplines to solve it I will.
+I work in a broad set of areas, and industry sectors.
+For me the challenge is developing, applying, and modifying appropriate technology and processes to solve real world problems.

 - EPSRC Associate College Reviewer (2016 onwards)

 - Journal paper reviewer

 - Indo Science IJEG - International Journal of Electronic Governance

 - Chair & Organiser of BCS SQM 2015